Hello and welcome to the East of Scotland Soccer Development Association’s (ESSDA) official Web-Site.

 site holds information on all aspects of ESSDA.

 The East of Scotland Soccer Development Association was formed in 1997 by a handful of dedicated football club coaches.
-It has now grown into one of the largest football associations of it’s kind in Scotland with a membership of over 230 teams.
+It has now grown into one of the largest football associations of its kind in Scotland with a membership of over 500 teams from over 60 clubs.

 Since the very start, the objective has been player development, with the emphasis on allowing the children to enjoy Scotland’s national game in a fun, safe and secure environment.
-Towards this goal, Soccer 7s, Super 5s and Football 4s games are arranged and monitored for boys and girls between the ages 8 – 12, regardless of race, colour or religious belief.
+Towards this goal, Nines 9s, Soccer 7s, Super 5s and Football 4s games are arranged and monitored for boys and girls between the ages 7 – 12, regardless of race, colour or religious belief.

 Although this ethos remains fundamental, the Association has a responsibility to develop and progress.
 Rather than just letting the players “get on with it”, forward thinking has driven the formation of well-structured leagues, improved coaching and better education for both players and volunteers.
 Throughout this growth, the Association has never lost sight of the fact that it is still the children who count for everything.
 Their development, both as footballers and as individuals, is the key to the Association's success.

 ESSDA has signed up to, and is committed to, the SFA / SYFA Player Pathway.
-Our seasons run from March to November with a winter indoor season in January and February.
+Our seasons run from March to November with a winter indoor season in January and February (2024 Winter Football has been cancelled).
 Our older age groups 9s, 10s, 11s and 12s play Soccer 7s while younger groups 7s play Football 4s and 8s play Super 5s.

 Soccer 7s is